 Research Malpractice / Complaints

 The University has a Code of Practice for the Investigation of Allegations of Research Malpractice.
 The University Officer for Ethics must be notified of any suspected incidences of malpractice as outlined in the document.
 All reported instances are investigated according to the procedure within the Code, and findings recorded.
-Where research misconduct as opposed to research malpractice is identified there is the potential to invoke the relevant HR Disciplinary Procedure.
+Where research misconduct as opposed to research malpractice is identified there is the potential to invoke the relevant People Team Disciplinary Procedure.
 This Code will be reviewed and updated during 2019/2020.

 Number of Reported Allegations of Research Misconduct 2018-2019 (Sep 18 – Aug 19)

 During the period 1st September 2018 to 31st May 2019, there were no new allegations of Research Misconduct reported to the University Officer for Ethics.

 However, further information was requested by the complainant of an allegation of misconduct which was investigated during 2017/2018 reporting period.
 This request is being dealt with by the University Officer for Ethics.

 Ongoing Review and Oversight

 The University will maintain oversight of the conduct of researchers through the Governance Framework as described and illustrated in Figure 1 below.
 This will be supported by ongoing provision of a comprehensive and current professional development programme.